travelping/upg-vpp/README.md

 * `make ensure-build-image` checks if the build image exists or can be pulled and builds it otherwise
-* `make update-build-image-tag` updates the build image tag in `.gitlab-ci.yaml` and Dockerfiles according to the hash calculated from `Dockerfile.build` and VPP external dependencies
+* `make update-build-image-tag` updates the build image tag in the Dockerfiles according to the hash calculated from `Dockerfile.build` and VPP external dependencies
 * `make install-hooks` installs git hooks in the repo which prevent the user from making commits that contain `ZZZZZ:` substring.
 This